LLdaniel/moderncv_modified/README.md

 -----------------------------------------------------------------------------------

 ## Changes:
-Changes are made in moderncv.cls, moderncvbodyi.sty and moderncvheadii.sty and are maked as 'edited by daniel'
+Changes are made in moderncv.cls, moderncvbodyi.sty and moderncvheadii.sty and are maked as 'edited by daniel' or 'author=daniel'
 - cv lines extend after headlines
 - color adjustments
 - application subject
-- minor adjustments
+- date format letter
+- spaces letter closing